Jagatsinghpur district: Geography

 Jagatsinghpur is situated on an elevation of 15 meters (49 feet).
 It is the smallest district in the state and covers a landmass of 1759 km^{2}.
 The place lies between 86^{0}3^{'} to 86^{0}45^{'} East Longitude and between 19^{0}58^{'} to 20^{0}23^{'} North latitude.
 It is predominantly recognized due to its triangular geographical propinquity with the Prachi valley in the south and that of Chitrotpala in the north and is surrounded by the districts of Kendrapara in north, Cuttack in west, Puri in south and Bay of Bengal in East.
 It enjoys a temperate climate.
 Winter is cold, while summer is hot and humid.
 Four major rivers of Odisha irrigate the mainland of Jagatsinghpur.
 These are the Mahanadi, Kathajodi, Devi and Biluakhai.
 The district is prone to cyclonic rainfalls during the monsoons.
 The cyclone of 1999 caused maximum damage in this district.
 Mahanadi is the longest river in Jagatsinghpur and Alaka, Biluakhai, Hansua, Devi and Paika are among the major rivers which pass through the district.
 Two main canals are Taladanda & Machhagaon which are chief sources of flow irrigation.
-Taladanda canal (ତାଳଦଣ୍ଡା କେନାଲ୍) is the longest and largest canal in Odisha.
+Taladanda canal is the longest and largest canal in Odisha.
 Dug up by the British in 1869, it ran parallel alongside Mahanadi river in Cuttack and dropped in the bay of Bengal in Paradeep.
 The 85 km long canal was the lifeline of all the adjoining areas like Jagatsinghpur, Chandbali, Jatni and helped the farmers of these areas immensely.
-The work of the canal was started by Sir Thomas Edward Ravenshaw, then commissioner of Cuttack, the founder of Ravenshaw College and the most loved Britisher in Odisha.
+The work of the canal was started by Sir Thomas Edward Ravenshaw, then commissioner of Cuttack, the founder of Ravenshaw College.

 Divisions

-This district was subdivided into 8 Tehsils, they are Jagatsinghpur, Kujang, Tirtol, Balikuda, Biridi, Naugaon, Ersama and Raghunathpur.
+This district is subdivided into 8 tehsils, they are Jagatsinghpur, Kujang, Tirtol, Balikuda, Biridi, Naugaon, Ersama and Raghunathpur.
 The last four are new tehsils created in 2008 and it is also divided into 8 blocks, 8 Tahasils, 1,321 Revenue Villages, 76 R.I.
-Circles, 194 Gram Panchayats, 1320 villages, 13 Police stations and two Municipalities functioning in the District.
+Circles, 194 gram panchayats, 1320 villages, 13 police stations and two Municipalities functioning in the District.